 - Familiarity with many important NLP algorithms and methodologies.

-- Experience developing two large NLP projects.
+- Experience developing three large NLP programming projects.

 The three large programming projects test in-depth understanding of important NLP algorithms.
 Quizzes or problem sets are used to evaluate various levels of knowledge of other NLP topics.